dayanacavalcante/Obesity-Estimate/README.md

 2. **Age**: there is a predominance in the age group below 30;
 3. **Height**: heights are concentrated in the range of 1.60 to 1.80 meters;
 4. **Weight**: a greater number of people weighing 80 kg;
-5. **Family** history with overweight: a predominance of cases with a family history of overweight;
+5. **Family history with overweight**: a predominance of cases with a family history of overweight;
 6. **FAVC**: predominance of sample with frequent consumption of hypercaloric foods;
 7. **FCVC**: most of the sample answered that they consume vegetables sometimes and always;
 8. **NCP**: predominance of three main meals;
 9. **CAEC**: most of the sample sometimes consumes food between main meals;
 10. **SMOKE**: predominance of nonsmokers;
 11. **CH2O**: most of the sample consumes between 1 and 2 liters of water per day;
 12. **SCC**: there is no calorie monitoring by most of the sample;
 13. **FAF**: most of the sample does physical activity 1 to 2 times a week, followed by the second most who do not perform physical activity;
 14. **TUE**: most of the sample spends up to two hours a day using technologies, followed by the second portion that spends three to five hours a day;
 15. **CALC**: most of the sample sometimes drinks alcohol;
 16. **MTRANS**: most of the sample uses public transport;
 17. **NObeyesdad** (body mass index): most of the sample was with some level of obesity;

 The _describe()_ function returns descriptive statistics values, as follows: